Francysk Skaryna: Books

 In 1517, Skaryna started his publishing career in Prague.
 He printed his Psalter, and then twenty-two books of the Old Testament under the shared name Biblia Ruska.
 His books were different from the Western European printed Bibles of that time, in that they were all published in the quarto format.
 Skaryna's editions of the Bible were printed in the Church Slavonic language with many Ruthenian words.
 Belarusian linguists can also identify the influence of the Polish and Czech languages.

 Skaryna's books contributed to the development of the Belarusian izvod of the Church Slavonic language.

 Skaryna's Bible challenged the existing rules of that time.
 It contains text from the publisher, his comments, forewords, and afterwords.
 In addition, it contains prints with his image.
 It is the only such case in the history of the publication of Bibles in Eastern Europe.

 All of Skaryna's editions are very rare today, especially those published in Vilnius.
-Copies are stored in libraries in Minsk, Moscow, St. Petersburg, Kyiv, Vilnius, Lviv, London, Prague, Copenhagen, and Kraków.
+Copies are stored in libraries in Minsk, Moscow, Saint Petersburg, Kyiv, Vilnius, Lviv, London, Prague, Copenhagen, and Kraków.